February is National Heart Month so I want to take this time to have a “heart to heart” with you about heart health.

 - Reduce your stress level.
 Take a look at the things in your life that are causing the most stress and try to eliminate what you can.
 Read this to learn how stress affects your heart health along with tips on how to reduce it.

 - Reduce your sugar intake.
 The American Heart Association recommends no more than 100 calories a day of sugar which is 6 teaspoons or 25 grams.
-Read this to learn more about sugar and heart disease and what to look out for.

 - Eat, natural, God made organic foods and eliminate processed food from your diet.